zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

   >>> conn.root.x
   3

-This is because it's still in the same transaction that was implicitly begun when a change was last committed against it.
+This is because it's still in the same transaction that was begun when a change was last committed against it.
 If we want to see changes, we have to begin a new transaction:

   >>> trans = my_transaction_manager.begin()
   >>> conn.root.x